How Much Of Children’s Benadryl Can An Adult Take? | Safety Matters!

 Practical Tips for Taking Benadryl Safely

-• Measure Precisely: Use syringes or dosing cups; kitchen spoons are too crude.
+• Measure Precisely: Use syringes or dosing cups; kitchen spoons are too inaccurate.

 • Store Securely: Keep out of reach of kids to avoid accidental overdose.